nus-cs2103/website-base/admin/project-v15.md

    * **C. Amount of work** [:bust_in_silhouette:]:  Evaluate the amount of work on a scale of 0 to 30
      * Consider [this PR (`history` command)](https://github.com/se-edu/addressbook-level4/pull/440/files) as 5 units of effort which means [this PR (`undo/redo` command)](https://github.com/se-edu/addressbook-level4/pull/610/files) is about 15 points of effort.
 Given that 30 points matches an effort twice as that needed for the `undo/redo` feature (which was given as an example of an `A` grade project), we expect most students to be have efforts lower than 20.
      * Count all implementation/testing/documentation work mentioned in that person's portfolio page.
-     * If the features was adapted from another team, count the effort required for adapting it, rather than the effort needed for writing it from scratch.
+     * If the feature was adapted from another team, count the effort required for adapting it, rather than the effort needed for writing it from scratch.
      * :exclamation: Do not give a high value just _to be nice_.
-If your estimate is wildly inaccurate, it is a sign that you are unable to estimate the effort required to implement a feature in a project that you are supposed to know well at this point. ==You will lose marks if that is the case.==
+If your estimate is wildly inaccurate, it means you are unable to estimate the effort required to implement a feature in a project that you are supposed to know well at this point. ==You will lose marks if that is the case.==

    * **D. Depth of features** [:bust_in_silhouette:]: Evaluate ==the strongest feature== done by the developer for difficulty, depth, and completeness.
 Note: examples given below assumes AB4 did not have commands`edit` `undo` `redo`
      * `low` : an easy feature %%&nbsp;e.g. make the existing _find_ command case insensitive%%